-The Trustee recognises its responsibilities as owners of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
-The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, risks and ESG considerations.
+The Trustee recognises its responsibility as an owner of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
+The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, capital structure, management of actual or potential conflicts of interest, risks and ESG considerations.

 The Trustee does not monitor or engage directly with issuers or other holders of debt or equity.
-It expects the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustee from time to time, considering the long-term financial interests of the beneficiaries.
+It expects the investment managers to demonstrate good stewardship practices with regards exercising ownership rights and undertaking monitoring and engagement, considering the long-term financial interests of the beneficiaries.

-The Trustee monitors managers' activities in relation to ESG factors, voting and engagement on a regular basis and discusses this subject with managers at regular Trustee meetings.
+The Trustee monitors managers' activities in relation to ESG factors, voting and engagement on a regular basis and discusses this subject with managers at regular ISC meetings.
 It seeks to understand how the managers are implementing their stewardship policies in practice to confirm that their stewardship is effective and aligned with its expectations.